 Uses Of Ginkgo biloba

-Confucius is believed to have taught he disciples under a Ginkgo tree.
+Confucius is believed to have taught his disciples under a Ginkgo tree.

-The wood is light colored and of not much economic value.
-However it doesn't decay.
+The wood is light coloured and of not much economic value.
+However, it doesn't decay.
 It has been used for making structures, sculptures, utensils and tea shelves for Japanese tea ceremony.

 The wood is used for making chessboards, chessmen, chopping boards and 'Ema' - a wooden tablet used by Buddhists for offering prayers.
 Insect proof cabinets and other materials like trays, bowls and containers are also made.

 The female tree is used for making paper.
-The chichi (mothers breast) of old trees are devoutly worshipped as they are seen as a sigh of motherhood.
+The chichi (mothers breast) of old trees are devoutly worshipped as they are seen as a sign of motherhood.